-Financial assets at amortised cost These assets are subsequently measured at amortised cost using the recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+These assets are subsequently measured at fair value.
+Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+Other net gains and losses are recognized in OCI and are never reclassified to profit or loss.

-Financial assets at FVOCI These assets are subsequently measured at fair value.
-Dividends are vi) Financial liabilities - Classification, subsequent measurement and gains and losses
+vi) Financial liabilities - Classification, subsequent measurement and gains and losses